PopovEvgeniy/sdcopy/readme.txt

      Low-level file copying tool by Popov Evgeniy Alekseyevich

-                  Version 1.3.9
+                  Version 1.3.9.1

 Program description

-This program is low-level tool for copying files.
+This program is a low-level tool for copying files.
 It is simple but powerful and easy to use.
 It designed as safe and cross-platform software.